 Real Fish That Are So Horrifying You May Never Want To Get In The Ocean Ever Again

-Seriously, some of the creatures we have discovered dwelling in the depths of the deep are spooky and nightmare-inducing enough that how horrifyingly worse it could get is not without reasonable assumptions.
-If you're doubting the probability that horrors await us in the undiscovered, check out these 17 examples of the creepiest fish we've already discovered and re-think that stance...
+Seriously, some of the creatures we have discovered dwelling in the depths of the ocean are spooky and nightmare-inducing enough that it is reasonable to assume how horrifyingly worse it could get.
+If you're doubting the probability that horrors await us in the undiscovered, check out these 17 examples of the creepiest fish we've already discovered and rethink that stance...

 1. Blue Ring Octopus

-Maybe at a glance, this octopus looks cuter than it is terrifying?
-Don't let it fool you because they are one of the world's most venomous marine animals!
-They are extremely dangerous to humans because their venom contains the potent neurotoxin tetrodotoxin and to date, no antidote has been developed and approved for human use.
+At a glance, this octopus may look cuter than it is terrifying, but don't let it fool you; it is one of the world's most venomous marine animals!
+They are extremely dangerous to humans because their venom contains the potent neurotoxin tetrodotoxin, and to date, no antidote has been developed and approved for human use.

 2. Hairy Angler Fish

-The Hairy Angler Fish looks like a Stephen King monster, but alas, it's very real and you can find it around 8,000 feet deep into the ocean.
-The long antenna on the fish that resemble strands of hair can feel vibrations in the ocean of prey for the predator fish to eat up.
-The worst part about the deep-sea nightmare is that it can grow to be as big as 14cm (or 5.5inches,) with ridiculously sharp and plentiful teeth.
+The Hairy Angler Fish looks like a Stephen King monster, but alas, it's very real, and you can find it around 8,000 feet deep in the ocean.
+The long antennae on the fish resemble strands of hair and can feel vibrations in the ocean from prey for the predator fish to consume.
+The worst part about this deep-sea nightmare is that it can grow to be as big as 14 cm (or 5.5 inches), with ridiculously sharp and plentiful teeth.

 3. Giant Spider Crab